 Local laws, Council policies and delegations

-Council Policies are developed to meet the needs of Council and are adopted by the Council.
+Council policies are developed to meet the needs of Council and are adopted by the Council.
 These policies are wide ranging across many of the City's services and responsibilities, and reviewed periodically.
+A list of our policies is available below.

 The City's Code of Conduct provides consistent guidelines for an acceptable standard of professional conduct.
 The code addresses the broader issue of ethical responsibility and encourages transparency and accountability.